A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-In our benchmark on clinical multi-coil data, the goal was to test PnP-CoSMo on a constrained real-world problem where only the image-domain data was available for training.
-This is often the case, as in clinical practice raw data is discarded after acquisition and only the final reconstructions are retained.
-Moreover, T1W/T2W images are often not fully subject-wise paired, e.g. due to missing acquisitions, representing a realistic case of data imbalance.
+In our benchmark on clinical multi-coil data, the goal was to test PnP-CoSMo on a constrained real-world problem where no raw k-space data was available for training, with only the image-domain training data at our disposal.
+This is often the case, as in clinical practice, raw data is discarded after acquisition, and only the final reconstructions are retained.
+Moreover, T1W/T2W images are often not fully subject-wise paired, e.g., due to missing acquisitions, representing a realistic case of data imbalance.

-Our in-house data consisted of brain scans of patients from LUMC, the use of which was approved for research purpose by the institutional review board.
+Our in-house data consisted of brain scans of patients from LUMC, the use of which was approved for research purposes by the institutional review board.
 A total of 1669 brain scans were obtained from 817 clinical MR examinations of 630 patients acquired on 3T Philips Ingenia scanners.
-We focused on accelerating two T2W sequences -- (a) 2D T2W TSE transversal and (b) 2D T2W TSE coronal.
-For guidance, two corresponding T1W sequences were used -- (a) 3D T1W TFE transversal and (b) 3D T1W TSE coronal.
+We focused on accelerating two T2W sequences: (a) 2D T2W TSE transversal and (b) 2D T2W TSE coronal.
+For guidance, two corresponding T1W sequences were used: (a) 3D T1W TFE transversal and (b) 3D T1W TSE coronal.
 The transversal and coronal protocols were considered as two separate datasets, namely LUMC-TRA and LUMC-COR.
 Table \ref{tab:lumc_protocols} shows an overview of the four sequences.
 Note that the in-plane resolution of the T1W scans was 1.3-2.5 times as low as that of the T2W scans, making these datasets more challenging for T1W-guided T2W reconstruction.